awsdocs/aws-support-user-guide/doc_source/security-hub-controls-with-trusted-advisor.md

 + You have a Business, Enterprise On\-Ramp, or Enterprise Support plan\.
 + You enabled resource recording in AWS Config within the same Region as Security Hub\.
 + You enabled Security Hub and selected the **AWS Foundational Security Best Practices v1\.0\.0** security standard\.
++ New controls from Security Hub are added as checks in Trusted Advisor within two to four weeks\.
+See the [note](#best-effort-basis)\.

 For more information, see the [Prerequisites](#prerequisites-security-hub)\.

-### I configured Security Hub and AWS Config correctly, and my findings are still missing<a name="findings-still-not-appearing-after-enabling"></a>
+### I configured Security Hub and AWS Config correctly, but my findings are still missing<a name="findings-still-not-appearing-after-enabling"></a>

 It can take up to two hours for Security Hub to have findings for your resources\.
 It can then take up to 24 hours for that data to appear in the Trusted Advisor console\.
 Check the Trusted Advisor console again later\.